Jhgomez/StudyNotes/Android/compose.md

-* **Navigation State** vs **Navigation Back Stack**: Basically the former is just an "abstract" concept and the latter is an actual component of the navigation3 API, so the state is represented by what the content of the back stack is, the back stack is a list of `NavKey`s(objects implementing `NavKey` interface), so we need to keep a reference to this list in order to make the `NavDisplay` "navigate" around `NavEntry`s.
+* **Navigation State** vs **Navigation Back Stack**: Basically the former is just an "abstract" concept and the latter is an actual component of the navigation3 API, so the state is represented by what the content of the back stack is, the back stack is a list of `NavKey`s(objects implementing `NavKey` interface), so we need to keep a reference to this list in order to make the `NavDisplay` "navigate" around `NavEntry`s by modifying the stack.
 As mentioned a backstack is just a list of `NavKey`s which means we can create it anyhow but the how is important here since compose executes recompositions and the android frameworks has concepts like configuration changes and system initiated death.

 * **Multiple Back Stacks**: Before we talk about multiple back stack we should know that in material 3 Navigation Drawers are discouraged and they recommend using bottom nav bars, nav rails and expanded nav rails.
 Usually what you want is compose to be able to track the state changes of a list that survives recompositions, configuration changes and systgem